An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 The Psychology of Price

-A common misconception when giving luxury gifts: Price determines value.
-Research shows the opposite .
+A common misconception in luxury gifting: price determines value.
+Research shows the opposite.

-A fascinating study revealed that people generally prefer a practical, functional gift to a purely "fancy" object .
-A functional item suggests more care and attention from the giver, as it takes into account the specific needs of the recipient.
+Fascinating research has shown that people generally prefer a practical, functional gift to a purely "fancy" item.
+A functional item suggests more care and attention from the giver, as it considers the recipient's specific needs.

 Example:

-- A €500 cashmere scarf in the recipient's favorite color, because she's always cold.
+- A €500 cashmere scarf in the recipient's favorite color because she is always cold

 Why?
 Because gifts from wish lists:

-The ultimate gift is something the recipient would not buy for themselves – either out of modesty, because it is considered too extravagant, or simply because it is a rarity.
+The ultimate gift is something the recipient wouldn't buy themselves – either out of modesty, because it's considered too extravagant, or simply because it's a rarity.

 In young romantic relationships, an overly expensive gift can actually have a negative effect.
-Women tend to react less positively to conspicuous luxury gifts in early relationships because they fear a power imbalance .
+Women react less positively to conspicuous luxury gifts in non-established relationships because they fear a power imbalance.

-The solution: Discretionary Luxury – discreetly luxurious, yet highly functional and personal.
+The solution: Discretionary Luxury – discreetly luxurious, but highly functional and personal.

-An object that becomes unique through individual engraving or one-of-a-kind manufacturing exceeds any list price.
+An object that becomes unique through individual engraving or special manufacturing exceeds any list price.
 The psychological reason:

-- Intentionality : The giver has invested time and effort.
+- Intentionality: The giver invested time and effort

-- Non-replaceable : It cannot be returned or exchanged.
+- Irreplaceability: It cannot be returned or exchanged

-The ultimate gift must therefore be tailor-made without compromising the characteristics of quiet luxury:
+The ultimate gift must therefore be custom-made without violating the characteristics of quiet luxury:

 - Large monograms on leather accessories